hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 6. Implementation
 7. Maintenance

-<a href="https://en.wikipedia.org/wiki/Agile_software_development" target="ref">Agile</a> approaches, on the other hand, tend to break a project down into a series of time-boxed sprints or iterations, overlapping and compressing phases 2 - 6 (Requirements through Implementation) within each iteration.
+<a href="https://en.wikipedia.org/wiki/Agile_software_development" class="reflink" target="ref">Agile</a> approaches, on the other hand, tend to break a project down into a series of time-boxed sprints or iterations, overlapping and compressing phases 2 - 6 (Requirements through Implementation) within each iteration.
 If there is any acknowledgment of a larger project lifecycle, it often consists merely of an initial iteration, referred to as iteration 0, dedicated briefly to startup tasks before beginning the actual work of coding in iteration 1.

 In my experience, both of these approaches tend to have problems.
 The SDLC approach often tries to adhere too rigidly to firm gates, and often tends towards micromanagement in its review of deliverables needed to pass through each gate, losing sight of the forest in its minute review of the trees.